Skip to content

 Agents and Chat

-Create AI agents that can use your workflows as tools and hold conversations.
+Build conversational and autonomous AI agents that call workflows as tools

 from bifrost import workflow